HOME > GLOSSARY >

 Noun

-Example: Lisa runs a popular software blog.
-Loop, a software brand, pays Lisa to place an affiliate link on her blog.
-When someone buys Loop's software through the link, Lisa gets a payout.
-Yay!
+A new B2B software pays Lisa, who runs a popular software blog, to place an affiliate link on her blog.
+When someone buys their software through the link, Lisa gets a payout.

 More Partnership terms beginning with